Receive updates on our range of cultural tours and music festivals via email:

 Art historian specialising in late-nineteenth and twentieth-century art, design and architecture, particularly the development of modernism in the German-speaking world.
 She gained a first-class degree at Birkbeck University of London, and an MA in Cultural Memory and Museum Studies at the Institute of Germanic and Romance Studies, before completing her PhD at the Royal College of Art on turn-of-the century Vienna.
 Diane lectures extensively at Birkbeck on topics including the Bauhaus, German and Viennese Expressionism, fin-de-siècle Vienna, and German post-war art, and combines research interests in the visual arts and music.
 She has contributed chapters to two new anthologies on music and modernism and the modernist periodical.

-Janet has held senior management posts at several Heritage Sites in the UK.
-She has was educated at the Courtauld Institute, Bretton Hall and the Barber Institute Birmingham, where she researched the history of British collecting and taught for many years.
-She is also a freelance lecturer and consultant and has led many European and UK tours for MRT.
-In 2012 she becomes Director of Michelham Priory in Sussex.
+Janet has held senior management posts at several Heritage Sites in the UK and has led many European and UK tours.
+She was educated at the Courtauld Institute, Bretton Hall and the Barber Institute, Birmingham, where she researched the history of British collecting and taught for many years.

 Head of Department at the Research Institute for Art History at the Hungarian Academy of Sciences in Budapest.
 He specialises in the 19th century, in particular public buildings, country houses, Gothic revival and garden history.
 A native Hungarian with fluent English, he lectures in the UK, across Europe and the USA and co-edited The Architecture of Historic Hungary.